 To dress like Catherine the Great, you need an 18th century gown and lots of bling.
 The pieces we suggest, from left to right:

-1. Eighteenth-century gown (bodice and skirt) in soft yellow jacquard.
-You can get a pair of lace cuffs on that same page, or you can go elsewhere and get a nice chemise that will give you lace sleeves and a lace neckline.
+Catherine the Great costume1.
+Eighteenth-century gown (bodice and skirt) in soft yellow jacquard.
+You can get a pair of lace cuffs in that same shop, or you can just wear a long-sleeved chemise underneath your dress and have the chemise cuffs peek out.
 Instead of a bell-shaped hoop skirt, we recommend a set of panniers to create that wider-than-a-Mack-truck look around the hips.
 You can also get a corset to give you a rigid torso.
 (Eighteenth century gowns were meant to be worn over stays, and it’s impossible for them to look the way they’re supposed to without that stiff underpinning.
 Even an inexpensive modern corset is better than nothing.)

 2. Rhinestone appliques: floral sash and floral mirror pair.
 To get the look of Catherine’s epic diamond chains, just tack a few rhinestone appliques to your bodice.
 You’ll probably want to re-use the dress for other costumes (basically any woman who lived in the 18th century), so don’t attach the appliques permanently.
 Just lightly pin them on, or even use a few dabs of Aleene’s “Tack-It Over & Over” glue for a temporary hold.